ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/server-wide/get-build-number.dotnet.markdown

-﻿# Operations : Server : How to Get Server Build Number
+# Operations: Server: How to Get Server Build Number

 To get the server build number use **GetBuildNumberOperation** from `Maintenance.Server`